cottrell/mybin/README.md

 # Monoclonal Antibodies

+A very quick read and summary through some links.

+Quick view from Forbes: https://www.forbes.com/sites/williamhaseltine/2020/04/23/promising-new-drugs-to-treat-and-prevent-covid-19/#44c1d0b145bf
+> How soon will drugs be available?
+My guess, within three to four months for the first approvals.
+>
+> It may take several weeks to demonstrate effectiveness in animals.
+Human safety studies can be done with no more than 30 people in about a month.
+These drugs are generally known to be safe though more testing for safety will be required.
+Tests of the drugs’ effect in reducing the viral load in infected patients should take no longer than a month.
+Most time consuming will be large scale manufacturing of the drugs, once approved.

 Mostly focused on details of production.
 Figure 3 for production/approval pipeline ... https://jbiomedsci.biomedcentral.com/articles/10.1186/s12929-019-0592-z
 Two methods:
   * phage display, wherein diverse exogenous genes are incorporated into filamentous bacteriophages to compose a library.
 The library proteins are then presented on the phage surface as fusions with a phage coat protein, allowing the selection of specific binders and affinity characteristics.